-This red chile sauce is easy and delicious!
-The flavor is incredible and you won’t ever want anything else!
+This New Mexico red chile sauce is easy and delicious!
+The flavor is incredible perfect for tacos and enchiladas!

 How to make red chile sauce: